Maxb0tbeep/DJS-v13-Template/README.md

     1. To start, go back to your discord bot in the [dev portal](https://discord.com/developers/applications) and click "Bot"
     2. Copy your Token
         1. Note: It's really important to keep this token secret, if anyone gets it, they can control your bot.
 If it does get leaked, make sure you regenerate it.
-    3. Go to src/Data/config.json in your project and replace "<your token>" with the actual token, Ex: "OTE2ODM5MjQwOTkyNjkwMTc3.Yav_FQ.ppYITZMtD3FLVke19O_CI0eKPI4" (keep the quotes and the comma at the end)
+    3. Go to src/Data/config.json in your project and replace "token" with the actual token, Ex: "OTE2ODM5MjQwOTkyNjkwMTc3.Yav_FQ.ppYITZMtD3FLVke19O_CI0eKPI4" (keep the quotes and the comma at the end)
     4. In that config file, replace the prefix to whatever you want to write before commands Ex: "!" (make sure you dont have any spaces, and keep the quotes)
     5. If you haven't already, rename the project folder to the name of your bot.
     6. To change the status of your bot, go in src/Events/ready.js and change the 6th line